Utjiman/Utjiman_portfolio/README.md

 ### Data Engineer Intern @ Preem
 _March 2025 – June 2025_
-- Working with data pipelines in Azure Databricks.
+- Developed and maintained data pipelines in Azure Databricks using a medallion architecture.
-- Modeling data from a (work permit system) and a (project planning system) to support operational analytics.
+- Modeled and transformed business-critical data from systems like SPAN (work permit) and Primavera (project planning).
-- Handling SQL-based transformations from operational systems like maintenance and warehouse data.
-- Building Silver Layer datasets and preparing data for analytics and dashboarding.
+- Created reusable ETL pipelines and built Silver Layer tables to support analytics and dashboarding.

 ---